English-Institute-of-Sport/UKSI_code_guide/docs/index.md

-# Welcome to MkDocs
+# Welcome to the UKSI Code Guide!

+These pages will be gradually updated to include best practice guidance for those working in the UK Sport Institute and wider high performance system.

+We primarily support python.

+## Pages coming soon:
+* IDE set up
+* Starting a new project
+* Coding guidelines
+* Version control
+* Collaboration
+* Style guide

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation on mkdocs visit [mkdocs.org](https://www.mkdocs.org).

 ## Commands